 Most media experts would disagree.
 They do not see profit in delivering the truth but in aggregating followers and telling them what they like to hear.

 The experts are wrong.
 People are sick and tired of being lectured.
 They do not want to hear again what someone else believes the truth is.
 Americans feel competent in sorting the data and verifying the logic of any argument.
 They want convenient access to the relevant information.
-They yearn for a modern application allowing easy comparison of different points of view.
+They yearn for a modern application that allows easy comparison of different points of view.

 The money is not in telling the audience what one believes the truth is.
 It is in assisting people in fulfilling their inner desire to find out what the truth is for them.